 “Rumba box” is a name used in the English-speaking Caribbean for bass kalimbas.
 Typically in these instruments the player sits on the box, reaching down between his or her legs to pluck the tines.
 I’ve made several non-traditional variants, two of which are shown here.
-Most are chromatic, with tines made of spring-tempered steel rods.
+Most are chromatic, with tines made of spring-tempered steel rods or bars.
 On some of them the tines have been reshaped to adjust the tuning of the most prominent overtone relative to the fundamental, making a more coherent tone quality.
 Some have rattles on the tines.
 The rattles bring out the re-tuned overtone and give a distinctive edge to the tone.

 The first instrument heard in the audio clip is a rumba box with rattles.
-It’s followed by very large rumba box accompanied by percussion and winds.
+It’s followed by a very large rumba box accompanied by percussion and winds.